Need fast answers? See Unknown Equivalencies FAQs

 The Distance column provides the geographic distance of each institution from the user's specified area code in the Filter box

 The Count of unknown equivalencies reveals the number of students who have added a particular course AND viewed matches at your school.

-In this example, a count of 14 means fourteen students have added this particular course AND viewed match details at the university.
+In the above example, a count of 5 means that five students have added this particular course AND viewed match details at the university.
 Also note the breakdown of the total count and indication of which catalog the course was taken from.

 Schools generally aim for a low ranking on the Unknown Equivalencies list.
 Transfer Specialists can use the Unknown Equivalencies function to be more vigilant with rule building.

-In this example, ENG106 is identified at the top of this Unknown Equivalencies page because it has the highest Count of unknown equivalencies on the list at 14.
+In the example above, CHE1251 is identified at the top of this Unknown Equivalencies page because it has the highest Count of unknown equivalencies on the list at 5.

-Click on the Details blue information button () again to remove the Details dialog box.
+Click on the Details information button () again to remove the Details dialog box.